James V. Roggeveen

 Researcher & Applied Mathematician

-My interests for as long as I can remember have always lain at the intersection of a desire to better understand the complex physical processes happening around me and a desire to use that understanding in the pursuit of innovation.
-These twin desires have formed the core of my journey as both a mechanical engineer and an applied mathematician.
-This journey led me to study fluid mechanics, a field deeply enriched by the techniques of applied mathematics, the fundamental understanding of physics, and applicability of engineering.
+For as long as I can remember I have been compelled by a desire to better understand the complex physical processes happening around me and a desire to use that understanding in the pursuit of innovation.
+These twin pursuits have formed the core of my journey as both a mechanical engineer and an applied mathematician.
+In the process, I have studied fluid mechanics, a field deeply enriched by the techniques of applied mathematics, the fundamental understanding of physics, and applicability of engineering.

-Before Princeton I completed a Masters degree in Applied Mathematics at the University of Cambridge, where I was a member of Trinity College and received a final mark of distinction for my performance.
-Prior to my stint across the ocean I graduated from MIT with a degree in Mechnical Engineering, having gained a number of skills in both engineering theory and practice.
-I look back fondly on my time at the Institute but most especially remember the enduring friendships I built there that continue to flourish up to the present day.
+Before Princeton, I completed a Master’s degree in Applied Mathematics at the University of Cambridge, where I was a member of Trinity College and received a final mark of distinction for my performance.
+Prior to my stint across the ocean I graduated from MIT with a degree in Mechanical Engineering, having gained a number of skills in both engineering theory and practice.
+I look back fondly on my time at the Institute, but most especially remember the enduring friendships I built there that continue to flourish to the present day.

 news